boldbi/bold-bi-docs/docs/faq/troubleshoot-gateways-boldbi.md

 **Solution**<br/>
 1. Please verify that the date format settings for the server and system are the same.<br/>
-2. If the date format in sqlserver is dmy, then change it to mdy and vice versa.<br/>
+2. If the date format in SQL Server is set to dmy, then change it to mdy and vice versa.<br/>
 Use the following commands to verify and change the settings.<br/>
 `DBCC useroptions`<br/>
 ![Solution image varchar to date type 1](/static/assets/faq/images/solution-varchar-to-date1.png)